jonathan-dotcom/open-uxi-platform/README.md

   node exporters, and override `prometheus_wifi_targets` if the auto-detected sensor address list (built from the `wifi_exporter_target` variable on each sensor host) needs adjustment.
 - `group_vars/sensor.yml` runs only the exporter compose file and disables Prometheus/Grafana and Pi-hole on the Pi.
+It also enables the Wi-Fi systemd exporter (`wifi_exporter_enable`), which auto-detects the radio interface and serves metrics on `wifi_exporter_port` (defaults to 9105).
+Override `wifi_exporter_iface` if your wireless interface is not auto-detected;
-It defines `wifi_exporter_target`, which defaults to the host's `ansible_host:9105` and is used by the cloud play to build the Wi-Fi exporter scrape job.
+  the cloud play uses `wifi_exporter_target` to populate the Wi-Fi scrape job automatically.

 Global defaults remain in `config.yml`; adjust ping hosts, DNS checks, or exporter settings as needed.
 Optional exporters (RADIUS, VPN, VoIP) are still controlled through the boolean flags